holman/dotfiles/README.markdown

 - `cd ~/.dotfiles`
 - `rake install`

 The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything in configured and tweaked within `~/.dotfiles`, though.
+Everything is configured and tweaked within `~/.dotfiles`, though.

 ## what's inside